Instructions for Authors

 5. Next, the corresponding author should create an account on the ENTICS web site - there is a button "+Create account" on the upper right of the ENTICS home page.

-6. Then the corresponding author should login to the ENTICS account and submit their paper to ENTICS.
+6. Then the corresponding author should login to their ENTICS account and submit their paper to ENTICS.
 This requires specifying the Volume in which the paper will appear; this volume should be chosen from the drop-down menu that is part of the article submission form.
 Note that the information identifying the paper on the selected archive also will be needed in the submission process.

 8. The Managing Editor will then reformat the submission using the final ENTICS macros, inserting the publication data for the paper.